-In the following table, the column that is titled "Corresponding SMF field" $\,$ indicates the name of the SMF field that corresponds to the field name in the annotation.
+In the following table, the column that is titled "Corresponding SMF field" indicates the name of the SMF field that corresponds to the field name in the annotation.

-Table 35.
+Table 26.
 Annotated fields for SMF 110_E data

-Field Description Corresponding SMF field App1ID The product name (Generic APPLID) SMFMNPRN App1IDSpec The product name (Specific APPLID) SMFMNSPN BridgeTransID The bridge transaction ID EXCMNBTR CICSTrans The transaction identification EXCMNTRN ExceptionEnd The exception stop time EXCMNSTO ExceptionID The exception ID EXCMNRIX ExceptionID2 The extended exception ID EXCMNRIX ExceptionLen The exception resource ID length EXCMNRIL ExceptionNumber The exception sequence number for the task EXCMNEXN ExceptionStart The exception start time EXCMNSTA ExceptionType The exception type EXCMNTYP JobName The 8-character name of the job on the z/OS system SMFMNJBN LU The real logical unit on the z/OS system EXCMNRLU LUName The logical unit on the z/OS system EXCMNLUN NetID The NETID if a network qualified name was received from z/OS Communications Server.
+Field Description Corresponding SMF field ApplID The product name (Generic APPLID) SMFMNPRN ApplIDSpec The product name (Specific APPLID) SMFMNSPN BridgeTransID The bridge transaction ID EXCMNBTR CICSTrans The transaction identification EXCMNTRN ExceptionEnd The exception stop time EXCMNSTO ExceptionID The exception ID EXCMNRIX ExceptionID2 The extended exception ID EXCMNRIX ExceptionLen The exception resource ID length EXCMNRIL ExceptionNumber The exception sequence number for the task EXCMNEXN ExceptionStart The exception start time EXCMNSTA ExceptionType The exception type EXCMNTYP

+Table 26.
+Annotated fields for SMF 110_E data (continued)

+Field Description Corresponding SMF field JobName The 8-character name of the job on the z/OS system SMFMNJBN LU The real logical unit on the z/OS system EXCMNRLU LUName The logical unit on the z/OS system EXCMNLUN NetID The NETID if a network qualified name was received from z/OS Communications Server.
 For a z/OS Communications Server resource where the network qualified name was not yet received, NETID is eight blanks.
 In all other cases, this field is null.
-ProgName The name of the currently running program for the user task when the exception condition occurred EXCMNCPN

-Table 35.
-Annotated fields for SMF 110_E data (continued)

-Field Description Corresponding SMF field RecordType The internal record type, which is SMF110_E Set by the data provider RecordVersion The record version in CICS Transaction Server for z/OS SMFMNRVN ReportClass The report class name EXCMNRPT ResourceID The exception resource identification EXCMNRID ResourceType The exception resource type EXCMNRTY ServiceClass The service class name EXCMNSRV SubsystemID The subsystem identification SMFMNSSI SystemID The system identifier from the SID parameter in the SMFPRMnn member SMFMNSID TerminalID The terminal identification EXCMNTER TranClassName The transaction class name EXCMNTCN TransFacName The transaction facility name EXCMNFCN TransFlags The transaction flags.
+EXCMNNID ProgName The name of the currently running program for the user task when the exception condition occurred EXCMNCPN RecordType The internal record type, which is SMF110_E Set by the data provider RecordVersion The record version in CICS Transaction Server for z/OS SMFMNRVN ReportClass The report class name EXCMNRPT ResourceID The exception resource identification EXCMNRID ResourceType The exception resource type EXCMNRTY ServiceClass The service class name EXCMNSRV SubsystemID The subsystem identification SMFMNSSI SystemID The system identifier from the SID parameter in the SMFPRMnn member SMFMNSID TerminalID The terminal identification EXCMNTER TranClassName The transaction class name EXCMNTCN TransFacName The transaction facility name EXCMNFCN TransFlags The transaction flags.
 For more information about these flags, see the description of the 8-byte TRANFLAG field at offset 164 in Performance data in group DFHTASK in the CICS Transaction Server for z/OS Version 5.3 documentation.
-TransNum The transaction identification number EXCMNTNO TransPriority The transaction priority EXCMNTPR UORID Resource management services (RRMS) MVS unit of recovery identification EXCMNURI UOWName The network unit-of-work suffix EXCMNNSX UserID The user identification at task creation.
+EXCMNTRF TransNum The transaction identification number EXCMNTNO TransPriority The transaction priority EXCMNTPR UORID Resource management services (RRMS) MVS unit of recovery identification EXCMNURI UOWName The network unit-of-work suffix EXCMNNSX UserID The user identification at task creation.
 This identifier can also be the remote user identifier for a task that is created as the result of receiving an ATTACH request across a multiregion operation (MRO) or Advanced Program-to-Program Communication (APPC) link with attach-time security enabled.
-EXCMNUSR zCSName The network unit-of-work prefix EXCMNNPX
+EXCMNUSR